miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Added several missing lines to Johnny's cutscene and unstuck Ricky.

 Kamikaze Zen:
++Added name plate and one XP for stealing it from Kamikaze Zen safe.
+Adjusted logs and added missing passwords for two email accounts.
 Turned power on and timer off on re-visiting the Kamikaze Zen map.
-Replaced money in Kamikaze Zen safe by name plate to fix XP problem.
 Made Glaze monitor turn off earlier and fixed Zhao death reference.
 Moved Kamikaze Zen vent exit into a back alley to make more sense.
-Added one XP for stealing from Kamikaze Zen safe and adjusted logs.
 Recompiled Kamikaze Zen map to fix vent without exit and lighting.

 Lotus Blossom: